-This is the ninth annual letter to owners of the Fundsmith Equity Fund ('Fund').
+This is the first annual letter to owners of the Fundsmith Sustainable Equity Fund ('Fund').

-The table below shows performance figures for the last calendar year and the cumulative and annualised performance since inception on 1st November 2010 compared with various benchmarks.
+The table below shows performance figures for the last calendar year and the cumulative and annualised performance since inception on 1st November 2017 compared with various benchmarks.

+% Total Return 1 st Jan to 31 st Dec 2018 Inception to 3 Cumulative 31 st Dec 2018 Annualised

+Fundsmith Sustainable

+Equity Fund 1 +4.5 +5.3 +4.5

+Equities 2 -3.0 -1.4 -1.2

+UK Bonds 3 +1.2 +2.2 +1.9

+Cash 4 +0.7 +0.8 +0.7

-% Total Return 1 st Jan to 31 st Dec 2018 Inception to 3 Cumulative Fundsmith Equity Fund +2.2 +269.6 +17.4 Equities -3.0 +128.4 +10.6 UK Bonds +1.2 +35.7 +3.8 Cash +0.7 +5.1 +0.6 T Class Acc shares, net of fees, priced at noon UK time.
-3 Month £ LIBOR Interest Rate.
-MSCI World Index, £ net, priced at US market close.
-Source: Bloomber rg.
-Bloomberg/Barclays Bond Indices UK Gov. 5-10 yr.
+1 I Class Acc shares, net of fees, priced at noon UK time.
+4 3 Month £ LIBOR Interest Rate.

+2 MSCI World Index, £ net, priced at US market close.
+Source: Bloombe rg.

+3 Bloomberg/Barclays Bond Indic es UK Gov. 5-10 yr.

-The table shows the performance of the T Class Accumulation shares, the most commonly held Class and one in which I am invested, which rose by +2.2% in 2018 and compares with a fall of -3.0% for the MSCI World Index in sterling with dividends reinvested.
-The Fund therefore beat this benchmark in 2018, and our Fund remains the No.1 performer since its inception in the Investment Association Global sector by a cumulative margin of 13 percentage points over the second best fund and 188 percentage points above the average for the sector which has delivered +81.9% over the same timeframe.
+The table shows the performance of the I Class Accumulation shares, the most commonly held Class, which rose by +4.5% in 2018 and compares with a fall of -3.0% for the MSCI World Index in sterling with dividends reinvested.
+The Fund therefore beat this benchmark in 2018, and our Fund is the third best performer since its inception out of 133 onshore and offshore ethical funds available in the UK listed in the Ethical Sector by Financial Express Analytics.

 However, I realise that many or indeed most of our investors do not use the MSCI World Index as the natural benchmark for their investments.
 Those of you who are based in the UK may look to the FTSE 100 Index ('FTSE' or 'FTSE 100') as the yardstick for measuring your investments and may hold funds which are benchmarked to this index and often hug it.
-The FTSE delivered a total return of -8.7% in 2018 so our Fund outperformed this by a margin of 10.9 percentage points.
+The FTSE delivered a total return of -8.7% in 2018 so our Fund outperformed this by a margin of 13.2 percentage points.

-It would not be surprising if some of you are worried about the returns in 2018 which were our weakest in absolute terms since inception.
-However, I would suggest that the background needs to be taken into account and not just how the market indices performed but also other active funds.
+It would not be surprising if some of you are worried about the returns in 2018, however I would suggest that the background needs to be taken into account and not just how the market indices performed but also other active funds.

 There are 2,592 mutual funds in the Investment Association ('IA') universe in the UK.
 In 2018, 2,377 or 92% of these produced a negative return.
 13 posted a return of exactly 0%.
 Just 202 had a positive return.
-Our Fund was in the 4th percentile - only 3% of funds performed better.
-Ironically, 2018 was not a great year for our absolute returns but it was actually our second best year relative to all IA mutual funds.
-2011 when the market also fell was our best, probably not coincidentally.
+Our Fund was in the 2nd percentile - only 1% of funds performed better.